Q. When will the next legislative assembly session start / when will the current session end?

 Q. How can I watch the legislative proceedings at Province House?

 A. Visitors may watch proceedings from the legislative chamber galleries when the House is sitting, click here for contact information.
 Seating is generally by invitation only during special ceremonies.
-You can also watch live coverage online, on EastLink Digital channel 95 or on Eastlink Cable channel 10 (selective programming).
-Bell Aliant does not carry Legislative Television.
+You can also watch live coverage online.
+All proceedings are available on channel 95 and channel 630 in HD for Eastlink Cable subscribers and on Bell Aliant TV1 channel 1 or 401.

 Q. Can I do research at / borrow books from the Legislative Library?